IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops.md

 NOTE:

 - For `Repository URL` and `Revision` field, if you use a repository forked from [the official CP4WAIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please fill these fields using your own values.
 For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, the two fields need to be changed accordingly.
-- For `spec.dockerPassword`, it is the entitlement key that you can copy from [My IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).

 #### Install Event Manager